ibm-cloud-docs/Cloudant/api/index.md

 1. The `-u $ACCOUNT` parameter on its own causes cURL to ask you to enter your password interactively on the command line before performing the request.
-	This option is used for the cURL examples in the Cloudant API reference.
+	This option is used for the cURL examples in the {{site.data.keyword.cloudant_short_notm}} API reference.

 2.	**[Caution: This option is not secure]** Entering the combination parameter `-u $ACCOUNT:$PASSWORD` as part of your command means that you are not asked to enter your password interactively.